ros-mobile-robots/ros-mobile-robots.github.io/docs/index.md

 Other good resources to learn more about ROS best practices is the [Autonomous Systems Lab](https://github.com/ethz-asl/ros_best_practices/wiki) of ETH Zurich.

+!!!
+Note
+    Your contributions to the code or documentation are most welcome but please try to follow the mentioned best pratices where possible.

+## Testing and CI

+This repository makes use of automated builds when new code is pushed or a pull reuqest is made to this repository.
+For this the Travis and GitHub actions configurations (yml files) from [ROS Industrial CI](https://github.com/ros-industrial/industrial_ci) are used.

 ## References

 Helpful resources to bring your own robots into ROS are: